-1. Swedish Ivy (Plectranthus verticillatus)
+1. Swedish Ivy

 Fun Fact: Some people buy lottery tickets with this plant in their arms!

-2. Money Tree (Pachira aquatica)
+2. Money Tree

-Also known as Guiana chestnut and Malabar chestnut, it grows naturally in tropics, in Central and South America.
+Also known as Guiana chestnut and Malabar chestnut, it grows naturally in the tropics in Central and South America.
 Characterized by its green palmate leaves, smooth bark, and elongated flowers, it is believed that it can make you fortunate.

 Growing Pachira is easy as it does not require much light and thrives in partial shade and moderate temperatures.
 It is advised not to fertilize this houseplant regularly during the first year.

-If you are growing this lucky plant indoors, check out our detailed article here!
+If you are growing this lucky plant indoors, check out our detailed article here

-3. Lucky Bamboo (Dracaena sanderiana)
+3. Lucky Bamboo

 You can find lucky bamboo anywhere from gift shops to supermarkets.
 It is believed in many Asian countries that lucky bamboo brings good luck and money to home.

 Growing and caring for this dracaena is easy.
-It grows solely in water–just remember to keep the roots covered in water all times.
+It grows solely in water–just remember to keep the roots covered in water at all times.
 Overall, lucky bamboo is a perfect houseplant that thrives on neglect.

-Grow lucky bamboo easily using these tips!
+Grow lucky bamboo easily using these tips

-4. Holy Basil (Ocimum tenuiflorum)
+4. Holy Basil

 In the Indian subcontinent, the holy basil holds tremendous significance.
-It is one of the most powerful medicinal herbs and commonly grown outdoors, on the entrance of Indian homes.
+It is one of the most powerful medicinal herbs and is commonly grown outdoors, at the entrance of Indian homes.

-6. Jade Plant (Crassula ovata)
+6. Jade Plant

 In Feng shui, plants that produce round or circular leaves can bring good luck.
 Jade has this feature, and therefore, it’s usually given as a gift during new business openings.

 Want to know more about the benefits of the Jade plant?
-Discover them here!
+Discover them here

-7. Shamrock Plant (Oxalis regnelli)
+7. Shamrock Plant

-In Irish folklore, St. Patrick picked shamrock from the grass to demonstrate the doctrine of the holy trinity since each leaf represents the holy spirit, the father, and the son.
+In Irish folklore, St. Patrick picked a shamrock from the grass to demonstrate the doctrine of the holy trinity since each leaf represents the holy spirit, the father, and the son.
 For that reason, the shamrock is a lucky plant.

-8. Hawaiian Ti Plant (Cordyline minalis)
+8. Hawaiian Ti Plant

 In many Asian countries, people believe pothos is one of those good luck plants that bring fortune and money to home or office.
 Apart from that, pothos can be an excellent decorative houseplant that purifies the air and remove toxins.

-10. Rubber Plant (Ficus elastica)
+10. Rubber Plant

 Want to create a Feng Shui garden?
-Do check out our article on it!
+Do check out our article on it

-11. Chinese Money Plant (Pilea peperomioides)
+11. Chinese Money Plant